Muindi6602/Muindi6602/README.md

 **Full-Stack Web Developer | Financial Analyst | Accountant**

 Welcome!
 I'm Joseph Muindi, a passionate full-stack developer who thrives on building modern, secure, and scalable web applications.
-I enjoy working across the stack, but my true strength lies in backend development—especially using the PHP-Laravel & Nodejs alongside frameworks and patterns that promote maintainability and security.
+I enjoy working across the stack, but my true strength lies in backend development—especially using the PHP & TypeScript alongside frameworks like Laravel and NextJs and patterns that promote maintainability and security.

 ---